stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 ## Initial Setup
-* Move down to the Option value.
-This value must be calculated to configure the protocol.
-This is done by entering a number that is the sum of the options you wish to use.
-Select the values from below and add them together to get the option value.

-* _Channel Reduction_ reduces the number of channels transmitted.
+__Channel Reduction__ reduces the number of channels transmitted.
 This also reduces the size of the packet, which improves reliability.
 (Fewer bytes sent equates to less opportunity for error).
 For best reliability reduce the number of channels to the minimum number needed for the model.
 Note that at least 4 channels must always be sent.
 Choose one of the following to add into the Option value:
 * 0  - Send 16 channels
 * 1  - Send 15 channels
 * 2  - Send 14 channels